Thirty Years of Machine Learning: The Road to Pareto-Optimal Wireless Networks: Deep Learning in Wireless Networks

-In a common artificial neural network (ANN) model~\cite{haykin1994neural}, the input of each artificial neuron is a real-valued signal, and the output of each artificial neuron is calculated by a non-linear function of the sum of its inputs.
+Here, $x_i$ and $y_k$ represent the input signal and output signal, respectively, while $w_{ki}$ is the associated weight and $b_k$ is the bias.
+Moreover, $\psi(\bullet)$ is the activation function.
 Artificial neurons and their connections typically use a weighting factor for adjusting the ``speed'' of the learning process.
 Moreover, artificial neurons are organized in the form of layers.
-Different layers perform different kinds of transformations of their inputs.
-Basically, input signals travel from the first layer to the last layer, possibly via multiple hidden layers.
+Different layers perform different transformations of their inputs.
+Basically, the input signals travel from the first layer to the last layer, possibly via multiple hidden layers.

-The deep neural network (DNN) is characterized by multiple hidden layers between the input and output layers as shown in Fig.~\ref{deep learning}~(a), which is capable of modeling complex relationships of the processed data with the aid of multiple non-linear transformations.
+The general deep neural network (DNN) is characterized by multiple hidden layers between the input and output layers as shown in Fig.~\ref{deep learning}~(a), which is capable of modeling complex relationships of the processed data with the aid of multiple non-linear transformations.
 In a DNN, the provision of extra layers facilitates the composition of features from lower layers, which is beneficial in terms of more accurately modeling complex data than a `shallow' network having a single hidden layer.
-Furthermore, DNN may be viewed as a type of feed-forward network, where the processed data flows in the direction from the input layer to the output layer without looping back.
-Given recent impressive applications of DNN, the convergence behavior of DNN emerges an important subject in machine learning.
+In comparison to `shallow' networks, DNNs are capable of attaining a performance, despite requiring less training.
+Furthermore, DNNs may be viewed as a type of feed-forward network, where the processed data flows in the direction from the input layer to the output layer without looping back.
+The forward propagation algorithms and backward propagation algorithms represent a step-by-step problem solving process.
+Specifically, the forward propagation algorithms apply the carefully trained weight matrixes and bias vectors for carrying out the associated linear and activation operations.
+By contrast, the backward propagation algorithms, which are widely used in the industrial field define a so-called loss function for quantifying the difference between the output produced by the training samples' and the real output.
+Then, by minimizing the loss or error we can optimize the connection weights of the neural network.
+Although there are impressive applications of DNN, improving their convergence behavior requires further research.